Chemical weapons watchdog says Syria cooperating with mission

 | THE HAGUE

-THE HAGUE Syrian officials have been constructive and cooperative in the early stages of the programme to destroy Syria's chemical weapons arsenal, the head of the global chemical weapons watchdog said on Wednesday.
+THE HAGUE Syrian officials have been constructive and cooperative in the early stages of the program to destroy Syria's chemical weapons arsenal, the head of the global chemical weapons watchdog said on Wednesday.

 "The cooperation has been quite constructive and I would say the Syrian authorities have been cooperative," Uzumcu told a news conference in The Hague, where the OPCW is based.